ExtraMayoPlease/ExtraMayoPlease/README.md

 - 👋 Hi, I’m @ExtraMayoPlease
 - 👀 I’m interested in ... creating amazing, useful, and productive new things.
-- 🌱 I’m currently learning ... js on codeacademy.
+- 🌱 I’m currently learning ... js on codecademy.
 - 💞️ I’m looking to collaborate on ... projects in the future.
 - 📫 How to reach me ... secret location to be revealed in a future episode.